- Dr. Randy Kluender

 Dr. Lazzara is a Florida native and received his Doctor of Dental Surgery from Emory University in 1966.
 He received his Certificate in Orthodontics and Dentofacial Orthopedics from Louisiana State University Health Sciences Center, New Orleans in 1969.

 Dr. Lazzara joins GSO with more than 40 years of experience in the field of orthodontics.
 His experience includes maintaining private orthodontic practices for 25 years and serving as Founder/CEO/Director/Chairman of the world’s largest orthodontic management company, Orthodontic Centers of America (OCA) from 1985-2001.
 Additionally, Dr. Lazzara has lectured on a variety of orthodontic and business-related topics at numerous professional conferences.

 Dr. Lazzara retired as a Diplomat of the American Board of Orthodontics and a member of both the American Association of Orthodontists and the Southern Society of Orthodontists.

 When out of the office, he enjoys traveling, golfing, fishing, and spending time with his family and friends.

-Dr. Pickron has over forty-five years of orthodontic clinical experience in the private practice sector, and has served as an adjunct professor at NOVA Southeastern School of Dental Medicine since 2012.
-His publications have been featured in Orthodontic Products, and he has presented at the World Congress on Facial Sculpting in Cosmetic Surgery, Jacksonville University, University of Southern Nevada, University of Tennessee, and Nova Southeastern, to name a few.
+Dr. Pickron has over 45 years of orthodontic clinical experience in the private practice sector and has served as an adjunct professor at NOVA Southeastern School of Dental Medicine since 2012.
+His publications have been featured in Orthodontic Products, and he has presented at the World Congress on Facial Sculpting in Cosmetic Surgery, Jacksonville University, University of Southern Nevada, University of Tennessee, and Nova Southeastern.

 He is a member of the American Association of Orthodontists, the American Dental Association, the Georgia Association of Orthodontists, and the World Federation of Orthodontists.